 CSUSM offers ADA formatting assistance to all students.
 Please email your dissertation to the ADA Formatting team for help.
-For Fall 2020, dissertations are processed on a "first come, first serve" basis.
-Dissertations will not be processed from November 15th - December 9th to accommodate the CSUSM Master's Degree deadline.
+Dissertations are processed on a "first come, first serve" basis.
+Dissertations will not be processed from April 24th to May 11th to accommodate the CSUSM Master's Degree deadline.
 More information about making your file ADA compliant, including how to get assistance, is available on the "ADA Compliance Formatting" tab.

-Step 2: Make your dissertation ADA-compliant.
-You can either do this yourself following the ADA Compliance Formatting instructions OR you can email your dissertation to firstname.lastname@example.org.
+Step 1: Make your dissertation ADA-compliant.
+You can either do this yourself following the ADA Compliance Formatting instructions OR you can email the Word version of your dissertation to email@example.com.
 We will make it accessible for you.
 When you save the file, the name of the saved document name must use the following format:

 Paying online: To pay online, you may use an electronic check.
 This method is free.
 Or you may pay using a credit card.
 If you use a credit card, a convenience fee of 2.75 % will apply if you use a credit card.
 MasterCard, American Express, Discover, and Visa are all accepted.
 You will receive a receipt by email for your online payment.